Local Leadership

 Connecting to broader opportunities

-By linking with the Groundwork Northern Network, residents can access new partnerships, funding and technical support for local projects.
+By linking with the Northern Network, residents can access new partnerships, funding and technical support for local projects.

 Learning to stay cool and safe